AnishKumarKallepalli/Blockchain-Project/README.md

 This migrates the contract to the local blockchain.
 You will see an output with the transaction hash, account id, balance etc. Similarly, Ganache will also reflect this with a change in the state of the blockchain.

 3) Connect MetaMask to the local blockchain using the following steps
-    - Click the menu which shows 'Main Nettwork" and select Custom RPC
+    - Click the menu which shows 'Main Network" and select Custom RPC
     - In the box titled __New Network__ enter `http://127.0.0.1:7545`, click Save and close the settings
     - You will notice now that your wallet has 100 ETH or a little lower (migrating costs some gas).